-Getting started with a new culture can be intimidating.
-This list of basic ingredients and supplies can help you get started making yogurt successfully.
+Getting started with a new culture can be intimidating - but it doesn't have to be!
+This list of basic, yogurt-making ingredients and supplies will help you successfully get started making yogurt at home.

 Basic Yogurt-Making Ingredients and Supplies: